HJBRO/whj-radiomics/README.md

-# my mechine learning code
+# my machine learning code
 just for fun
 no matter what i say
 this page is useless